 If you aren't sure which program is right for you, CBP offers an easy-to-fill survey at the bottom of the TTP homepage:

-Interviews for most of these programs resume starting August 10th.
+Interviews for most of these programs resumed starting September 8.
 Start here to check availability for a location near you.
 Some locations are wide-open.
+For example, the Global Entry enrollment center in New York's JFK airport has interview availability every day through the end of November 2020.

 Which Program is Right for You